elastic/elasticsearch-php/README.md

  - If you are using Elasticsearch 5.x , use Elasticsearch-PHP 5.0 branch.
  - If you are using Elasticsearch 1.x or 2.x, prefer using the Elasticsearch-PHP 2.0 branch.
 The 1.0 branch is compatible however.
  - If you are using a version older than 1.0, you must install the `0.4` Elasticsearch-PHP branch.
 Since ES 0.90.x and below is now EOL, the corresponding `0.4` branch will not receive any more development or bugfixes.
 Please upgrade.
- - You should never use Elasticsearch-PHP Master branch, as it tracks Elasticearch master and may contain incomplete features or breaks in backwards compat.
+ - You should never use Elasticsearch-PHP Master branch, as it tracks Elasticsearch master and may contain incomplete features or breaks in backwards compatibility.
 Only use ES-PHP master if you are developing against ES master for some reason.

 Documentation
 --------------